Ramanaa: Production

 The film was initially titled as Valluvan.
 Yugi Sethu replaced R. Madhavan in the role of a constable in the film.

-Remakes

-Ramanaa was remade in Telugu as Tagore and it was made several changes for different scenes, flashback episode and the climax, in its Kannada as Vishnu Sena, the climax was borrowed from Telugu version climax.
-In Bengali as Tiger and in Hindi as Gabbar is Back.
-The Bangladeshi film Warning was an unofficial remake of this movie.
+A. R. Murugadoss initially wanted Natty Subramaniam to work as the film's cinematographer but then he was about to work on Black Friday (2004).

 Soundtrack

 The Ramanaa soundtrack was composed by Ilaiyaraaja, and is the only collaboration by Murugadoss and Ilaiyaraaja.
 The soundtrack has 8 songs.

-Reception
+Release

+Critical response

 Malathi Rangarajan of The Hindu opined that "The concept is Utopian and the sequences almost implausible, but A. R. Murugadas sends a ray of hope for society's honest lot, through his 'Ramana'".
 A critic from Sify wrote that "Vijaykanth's Ramanaa is an engrossing crime drama which overflows with sharp dialogues against the corrupt system and is shot stylishly by director A.R.
 Murugadoss".
 Malini Mannath of Chennai Online said that "'Ramana' is a watch 'able' film despite its flaws".
+Cinesouth wrote "When the younger actors are busy taking a walk in the gardens of romance, the older heroes don't seem to tire of doing roles of the 'Gentleman', 'Indian' and 'Citizen' kind.
+Nobody knows why.
+'Ramana' almost belongs to the same species too.
+Two things set this film apart from the rest- director Murugasdas' excellent screenplay and the very unusual climax.
+These are the factors that make this film acceptable".